pancee-wahid/Weather-Station-Monitoring/README.md

 >  ![](readme/bitcask_data_structure.png)
 >
 > #### [Source Code](Central-Station/src/main/java/centralstation/bitcask)
-> The source code can be found in the project Github repository along
+> The source code can be found in the project repository along
 > with [sample](Central-Station/bitcask) BitCask LSM directory and the video mentioned earlier.
 >
 > ### Archiving of all Weather Statuses in Parquet Files